trybick/dotfiles/README.md

 ## dotfiles
-These files contain backups of my config files.
+This repo contains backups of my config files and a ReadMe with new PC setup information.

 ## New Mac Setup
 * Install command-line tools: `xcode-select --install`